Next step 1

 Next step 2

-Use the foundations framing to separate signal from stimulation before adopting stronger claims or more elaborate systems.
+Use the foundations framing to separate genuine information-gathering from disguised avoidance.

 Next step 3